seickhoff/star-trek-ccg/README.md

 # star-trek-ccg

-This my solitaire version of the Star Trek Collectible Card Game, Second Edition, that is plays in a web browser.
+This my solitaire version of the Star Trek Collectible Card Game, Second Edition, that plays in a web browser.

 Try it out: https://eskimo.com/~home/star-trek-ccg/